kamalbuilds/Indonesian-Farmers-Revolution/README.md

 ### Conclusion

-By leveraging Lisk's blockchain technology, Indonesia can create a transparent and efficient agricultural supply chain that benefits all stakeholders involved.
+By leveraging Lisk and Hedera's blockchain technology, Indonesia can create a transparent and efficient agricultural supply chain that benefits all stakeholders involved.
 This innovative approach not only addresses existing challenges but also empowers farmers and enhances consumer trust, ultimately contributing to the country's economic development.